 SBE Rule 0520-2-4-.01(9) (the relevant portion begins on page 2).

-Board Policy 5.501 - Procedure for Denial, Suspension and Revocation of Licenses
+Board Policy 5.501 - Procedure for License Denial, Formal Reprimand, Suspension and Revocation of Licenses

 Board Policy 5.500 - Procedure for License Restoration Requests